This dialog allows you to specify parameters for vertical and/or horizontal error bars for one or more curves.

 Different error values for every point |

 Error values are retrieved from another curve or from two curves.
 Curves that are selected to provide error values will not be drawn nor will they be considered when finding the plot extents.
 DPlot ignores the X values for these curves; the n'th point of the Plus curve is used as the error value for the n'th point of the selected curve, regardless of whether the x values match up.
-This option is disabled if only 1 curve is present in the plot. |
+Both the + and - error curves should consist of positive magnitudes. |

 |